kritp03/SC1015-Mini-Project/README.md

 ![alt text](https://github.com/kritp03/SC1015-Mini-Project/blob/main/assets/cover.jpeg)

 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on emotions from FER2013 dataset and FERPLUS2013 dataset
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on emotions from FER2013 dataset and FERPLUS2013 dataset.

+Our `presentation video` can be found [here]().

+And our `Streamlit online applciation` for emotion detection can be accessed via [this link](https://sc1015-group1-facial-emotion-recognition.streamlit.app/).

 ![alt text](https://github.com/kritp03/SC1015-Mini-Project/blob/main/assets/emotion_image.png)